iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Hahn Banach Theorem and its Corollaries.md

 **Remarks**

 This theorem has profound consequences and it's directly applicable for weak convergence results in Banach space.
+Here, we advise the reader to think about some example under the $\Vert \cdot\Vert_p$, the  p-norm for the system.

 ---
 ### **Proof of the Most General Hahn Banach Theorem**